 Benzodiazepine withdrawal syndrome from therapeutic use of benzodiazepines is a physical problem, not an addiction problem.

-A percentage (~50-80%) of people taking a benzodiazepine therapeutically/as directed, will develop a physical dependence and/or adverse effects, which may include tolerance and withdrawal symptoms between doses (interdose withdrawal) which can look like addiction, but it’s not.
+A percentage (~50-80% according to Reconnexion, although the existing estimates as to the exact percentage varies due to lack of studies) of people taking a benzodiazepine therapeutically/as directed, will develop a physical dependence and/or adverse effects, which may include tolerance and withdrawal symptoms between doses (interdose withdrawal) which can look like addiction, but it’s not.
 Until further research is conducted in managing the problem, the most widely accepted approach to reverse a physical prescribed dependence to benzodiazepines is a slow taper, sometimes incorporating diazepam substitution tapering, to minimize the risk of a severe—sometimes lasting years—withdrawal syndrome (protracted withdrawal, which can occur in up to 15% of benzodiazepine patients).
 Physical dependence can ensue even if the medication in question is within the generally accepted (licensed, prescribed dose, or “standard of practice”) dose range.
 Escalation is not common as it is with addiction.
 If there is dose escalation in a patient, it may be either recommended by the prescriber or, if done by the patient themselves, could be due to a phenomenon called “pseudoaddiction” in response to the suffering of interdose and tolerance withdrawal (which the patient may not even be aware they are suffering from, but instead feel they have “intolerable” or “increasing” anxiety and discomfort).

 The importance of distinguishing dependency from addiction is profound, because addiction protocols and “detoxes,” especially in the U.S., are not typically safe nor are they effective for people who are merely dependent on a benzodiazepine without a substance abuse disorder.
 While dependency can co-exist with addiction making addiction treatment protocols helpful for the behavior of abuse in those patients, most people in benzodiazepine withdrawal and recovery do not have a substance abuse disorder, and therefore may be further harmed if the physical dependence is managed with the addiction model.